skatscher/jpa2-notes/8-jpql.md

 Aggregate and select queries are sometimes called report queries.
 THe set of entities and embeddables the queries operate on are called "abstact persistence schema".

 Entities may be named using the `name` attribute of the `@Entity` annotation.
 The unqualified class name is the default entity name.
-Smple properties of entities are called "state fields", properties that are relations are called "association fields".
+Simple properties of entities are called "state fields", properties that are relations are called "association fields".

-Queries are not case-sensitive except for entity and propery names - they must be written exactly as in teh onject.
+Queries are not case-sensitive except for entity and propery names - they must be written exactly as in the object.

 ## Select queries